 Agenda and minutes

-For those meetings that are being broadcast (as agreed by Council in July 2022) there will be a link to view the live broadcast under the ‘Media’ heading below.
-Guidance on how to watch live broadcasts of meetings.
+For those meetings that are being broadcast there will be a link to view the live broadcast under the ‘Media’ heading below.
+Only those items not restricted on the agenda will be broadcast.

 The link to view a recording of a meeting that was broadcast can be found on the Council’s YouTube channel (@doverdc)